Genio Tools

 Note

-The genio-config tool is supported on both of Linux and Windows.
+The genio-config tool is supported on both Linux and Windows.
 The udev rules information is only supported on Linux environment.

-You run the following command to check that your environment is correctly configured:
+Run the following command to check that your environment is correctly configured:

 genio-config